Close Menu

 “There is nothing heavier in the scales than good character.”
 [Recorded by Imam Ahmad and Abu Dawud]

-The Prophet (peace and blessings be upon him) also made Iman (faith) and good character as the main basic standard for whether or not to accept a man for marriage.
+The Prophet (peace and blessings be upon him) also made Iman (faith) and good character the main basic standard for whether or not to accept a man for marriage.
 This clearly indicates that to fear Allah and have good character are upon us Muslims to exhibit these two.

 Conclusion on Hadith on Taqwa